MohamedH1998/onbored-js/README.md

 ### `onbored.step(stepName, options)`

-Track completion of a step within a flow.
+Track completion of a step within a funnel.

 **Parameters:**

 - `stepName` (string): Name of the step
-- `options.slug` (string): Flow slug this step belongs to
+- `options.slug` (string): Funnel slug this step belongs to
 - `options.*` (any): Additional step metadata

 **Example:**